 How are reflective assignments marked?

-This depends on the lecturer and how the assignment fits with the other assessments in the paper.
+This depends on the lecturer and how the assignment fits with the other assessments in the course.
 However what the lecturer is looking for are the links you have made between the material and yourself and your experiences.
-Here is an example from one paper where students are required to do this type of assessment, followed by an analysis of each section:
+Here is an example from one course where students are required to do this type of assessment, followed by an analysis of each section: